sreenivasa-xor/SparkStreaming-Example-Application/README.md

 -------------------------------

-Once application created in Application Management then start the application which will launch Kubernetes POD on the host cluster.
+Once application created in Application Management then start the application which will launch Kubernetes Pod on the host cluster.

 ![](./media/image5.png)